rtrlib/handbook/source/tools.rst

     + 2001:13c7:6f08::                            48 -  48        27814
     + 2a07:7cc3::                                 32 -  32        61232
     + 2a05:b480:fc00::                            48 -  48        39126

-It shows ROAs for IPv4 and IPv6 prefixes with allowed range for prefix length and the associated origin ASN.
-Each line represents either a ROA that was added (``+``) or removed (``-``) from the cache server.
-The RTRlib client will receive such Updates until the program is terminated, i.e., by ``CTRL+C``.

 .. _validator: